kimamov/go-fiber-anime-downloader/README.md

 Can be useful when your device can't use Adblock like Samsung TVs.

 # info
-looks like 9anime blocks repeated requests after kissanime got banned. trying to find a workaround
+looks like 9anime IP blocks repeated requests after kissanime got banned.
+trying to find a workaround

 # IMPORTANT